robertokbr/coffy-api/README.md

   npm run db:show
 ```

+---

 ## Auth service

-### 🚀 Intro
-Coffy-auth is a microservice responsible for the authentication of the mobile app [coffy](https://github.com/robertokbr/coffy), which I have been building using ```gRPC```, as a way to learn better this technology and its integration with other APIs.
+Auth service is a microservice responsible for the authentication of the mobile app [coffy](https://github.com/robertokbr/coffy), which I have been building using ```gRPC```, as a way to learn better this technology and its integration with other APIs.

 ### 📓 What is gRPC
 The gRPC is a google tech, which aims to be the evolution of the RPC architecture (Remote Procedure Call).
 For being HTTP2 based, the gRPC is way faster than the REST, not only because of the HTTP2 multiplexing, which allows the API to receive many requests in just one connection, but also because of the use of protobufs, which is an IDL ( Interface Definition Language ) used to define the gRPC services, and serialize the income and outcome data by: